YidiWuCE21/harvold/README.md

 The motivation behind Pokémon Harvold is twofold; the first is to improve as a developer by deepening my understanding of certain frameworks and tools.
 The second is because creating a Pokémon has been a personal goal of mine ever since my favourite browser-based game, Pokémon Omega, was nuked from orbit by Nintendo in 2014.

 The game generally uses Gen VI as a guideline for battle mechanics, although some mechanics like Mega Evolution are deliberately not supported.
 Pokémon past Gen V are not obtainable for nostalgia reasons.
-The battle engine was written from scratch with game data being pulled from PokéAPI, so some mechanics (e.g. terrain, certain abilities) are not yet implemented.
+The battle engine was written from scratch with game data being pulled from PokéAPI, so some mechanics (terrain, certain abilities, entry hazards, etc.) are not yet implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>